confio/job-opening/README.md

 # Job Openings (1.
 Rust Engineer, 2.
-Go Engineer, 3.
-Senior React Engineer, 4.
-Javascript Evangelist)
+Senior React Engineer, 3.
+UX designer)

-We are looking for a good Rust engineer, senior React engineer and a Javascript evangelist.
+We are looking for a good Rust engineer, senior React engineer and a UX designer.

 ## 1. **Rust Engineer bringing Smart Contracts to life**